|Gold Coast||Session 2||Session 2|

 Builds on previous experience and provides students with continued supervised clinical experience in the highly specialised provision of pedorthic services to the general public.
 Student clinicians will be responsible for advanced case planning and management within this supervised environment.

-- To take a three-dimensional foot and ankle model (casting and scanning) for complex cases
+• obtaining three-dimensional foot and ankle models (casting and scanning)

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:||GA1||GA2||GA3||GA4||GA5||GA6||GA7|

 |1||demonstrate advanced skills in working as a safe, competent pedorthic practitioner||Ethical practice||Knowledge of a discipline||Cultural competence|

 |2||demonstrate a professional level of case management skills consistent with a beginning pedorthic practitioner||Intellectual rigour|